Wondering what you’ll have to pay when you’re up and running with auto enrolment? We’re here to guide you through the costs.

 As with most things, when it comes to a workplace pension scheme it pays to shop around for the best deal.
 But don’t just think about the cost of auto enrolment – think about long-term value too.

-The costs and ongoing charges of setting up and running a workplace pension vary depending on the pension provider that you choose.
-They each offer different levels of service and support, which should be reflective of the amount you’re paying to setup and run your workplace pension.
+The costs and ongoing charges that go with setting up and running a workplace pension vary depending on the pension provider you choose.
+They offer different levels of service and support, which will most likely be reflected in the amount you pay to set up and run your workplace pension.

-When looking at these charges, you might want to consider how much time you’ll be able to spend on your auto enrolment duties, and whether this could be reduced by choosing a provider with a more comprehensive package.
+When looking at these charges, you might want to consider how much time you’ll be able to spend on your auto enrolment duties, and whether you could reduce this time by choosing a comprehensive package with another provider.

-You’ll also need to make sure that you send the right communications to your employees at the right time – a crucial step in managing your workplace pension.
-If you need to upgrade your software to allow for this, there might be a charge.
+When your duties start, you’ll also need to make sure you inform your employees at the right time.
+This is a crucial step in managing your workplace pension.
+Just so you know, there might be a charge if you need to upgrade your software to allow for this.